So you want to build a dirt oval RC track? This is a great idea! Here are some tips on how to get started.

 Now that your track dirt is ready, it’s time to start shaping it!
 You can use whatever tools you like for this step – shovels, rakes, etc. Just make sure that whatever tool you use doesn’t damage the surface of your RC tracks (if they’re plastic).

 Once you’ve got the basic shape down, start adding in any features that you want – jumps, berms, bumps, etc. Be creative and have fun!
+When everything is shaped the way you want it, it’s time to let your track dirt dry completely before using it on your RC tracks.

 This step is important because if there’s even a little bit of moisture left in the dirt, it could cause your tracks to become slippery and dangerous for racing on.
 Once everything is dry (which could take a few days), give your new track a try – and enjoy!